Subscribe to Updates

 SATA SSD TIER LIST

 Some SSDs are much faster than others.
 In general, the higher the price tag, the faster the drive.
 However, there are a few exceptions to this rule.
-The SATA SSDs contain drives that have average speeds of 560MB/s for reads and 520MB/s for writes.
+The SATA SSDs contain drives with average speeds of 560MB/s for reads and 520MB/s for writes.
 While these speeds are not as fast as those offered by some of the more expensive models, they are still significantly faster than traditional hard drives.

 Tier A (High-end)